Software Defined Networking (SDN)

 We hope this explains how SDN has become an emerging architecture that is designed to manage and support virtual machines and the dynamic nature of today’s applications independent of the physical network.

-Different models of SDN and Vendors
+Different models of Software Defined Networking and Vendors

-1. Open SDN uses open protocols to control the virtual and physical devices responsible for routing the data packets.
+- Open SDN uses open protocols to control the virtual and physical devices responsible for routing the data packets.

-2. API SDN uses programming interfaces, often called southbound APIs, to control the flow of data to and from each device.
+- API SDN uses programming interfaces, often called southbound APIs, to control the flow of data to and from each device.

-3. Overlay Model SDN creates a virtual network above existing hardware, providing tunnels containing channels to data centers.
+- Overlay Model SDN creates a virtual network above existing hardware, providing tunnels containing channels to data centers.
 This model then allocates bandwidth in each channel and assigns devices to each channel.

-4. Hybrid Model SDN combines SDN and traditional networking, allowing the optimal protocol to be assigned for each type of traffic.
+- Hybrid Model SDN combines SDN and traditional networking, allowing the optimal protocol to be assigned for each type of traffic.
 Hybrid SDN is often used as a phase-in approach to SDN.

 According to Gartner Critical Capabilities for Data Center and Cloud Networking 2020, listed below are some of top vendors of the industry who provides reliable, scalable and robust SDN solutions.